planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 *Added in version [0.12.0].*

-Previously, Libplanet has used [SHA-256] for proof-of-work.
+Previously, Libplanet had used [SHA-256] for proof-of-work.
 However, since version [0.12.0], each network can configure its hash algorithm for
 <abbr title="proof-of-work">PoW</abbr> by implementing its
 [`IBlockPolicy<T>.GetHashAlgorithm()`